Some Amount of Time in the Life: May 2, 2020

 Consuming

-Here are some things I read, had anxiety about, listened to, or bought this week.
+Here are some things I read, watched, or bought.

 Reading